ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   dask:
     run: <NAME_OF_CLUSTER>

-or alternatively with the command line argument
+or alternatively with in command line via

 .. code:: bash